Spring had started out gorgeous, until this happened . . .

 Maybe I’m trying to make sense out of something nonsensical.
 A tornado could be seen as a ‘blizzard of odds’, like a careening mass of unalike flakes whose hideous possibilities cannot be calculated or wagered.

 However, with 7000 homes and 500 businesses damaged in this town, it’s a miracle so many survived.
 I heard some were saved by underground storm shelters.
 Others went to the neighbors’ houses with basements.
 But the old advice to go to the smallest room/bathroom, centrally located and with as many walls as possible between you and the outside, also saved many.
 For example I’ve only heard of one house on Mom’s block that has a basement, yet the street was full of the survivors who helped rescue everyone else after the storm.
 There is no doubt that better, storm-resistant, construction techniques for all housing should be used in the future.
 Best case scenario, underground storm shelters should be built for all apartment buildings, trailer parks, housing developments, and individual homes.
 I’ve heard stories of people in underground shelters having to lean against the doors to keep them from being blown open.
-Here’s a case of an indoor “safe room” being the only thing left standing:
+There was a case of an indoor “safe room” being the only thing left standing; it was written about in a new article but I had to take that off as the link no longer works.

 That room was still standing when everything else was leveled around it.
 Used as a closet, it was built with eight inch cinder blocks reinforced with steel rods that were then covered in concrete, and has a concrete ceiling.
 This is no doubt a safer option.
 A small interior room with no extra reinforcement is not a guarantee of safety.